joeygoesgrey/linkedln-bot/README.md

 - Hardened engage stream (comment-first, dedupe per URN/text hash, session cache).
 - Restored mention reliability by reintroducing author extraction and caret control.
 - Added CLI scheduling, explicit image attachment, and safety diagnostics (`SCROLL_*`, `ENGAGE_SKIP`).

+---

+## 12. License

+This project is released under the [LinkedIn Bot Community License](LICENSE.md).
+Personal, educational, and research use is free.
+Commercial deployments require obtaining a written agreement with the original author, including offering the author the first right of refusal for paid work on the commercial product.

 Stay safe, automate responsibly, and enjoy reclaiming your time on LinkedIn!